stencho/ShareHole/README.md

 convert_images_automatically=true
 convert_videos_automatically=true
 convert_audio_automatically=true
+# Look in folders for "lore.html" file.
+If found, it will be displayed at the top of the gallery
+show_lore=true
+# Keep folder lore in a cache
+lore_cache=false
 ```

 The shares file is more free form, but every \[section\] must contain a "path" key, and all keys must be of the structure "key=value"